The signs of dominance are pretty clear, when you know what you need to pay attention to.

 - face touching

-Sheryl Sandberg, the author of Lean In, complains of “patriarchy” in the workplace and shares the story of a congressman who patted her on the head as he asked her “what are you, a pon-pon girl?”.
+Sheryl Sandberg, the author of Lean In, complains of “patriarchy” in the workplace and shares the story of a congressman who patted her on the head and asked “what are you, a pon-pon girl?”.

-That was indeed an attempt at taking the power role / father role in the relationship.
+That was an attempt at taking the power role / father role in the relationship.

 Here is an example of cheek pinching, which a professor of mine used on a classmate of mine: